Good quality shop-bought cat food should contain all the nutrients a cat needs for good health though sometimes you may wish to supplement it.

 You’ll find a huge variety of pills, powders, and potions for cats on the market.
-This article outlines 10 of the most popular supplements and vitamins you can buy your cat.
+This article highlights 10 of the best supplements and vitamins you can give your cat.

 Cats are precious so please consult your vet before administering any of the items detailed below to your cat, especially if you have any concerns about its health.

 |Purina||Pro Plan Fortiflora|

 |Zesty Paws||Pure Wild Alaskan Salmon Oil|

 |Vetri Science||Lysine Plus Bite-Sized Chews|

 This is a food supplement that many people use to successfully treat mild diarrhea in cats and kittens.
 It contains a safe and effective strain of friendly bacteria that promotes normal intestinal microflora.

 Purina Pro Plan FortiFlora (click the link to read reviews on Amazon) is a popular brand often prescribed by veterinarians.
 It’s simple to administer – just sprinkle one sachet per day on your cat’s food.